 Salt Spring Tennis News

-Salt Spring Tennis Centre re-opening to SSTA Members Only soon.
-Stay tuned.
+Salt Spring Tennis Centre is currently open to BC resident SSTA Members ONLY.

 Further to our Statement on the COVID-19 Virus